kinlane/mastodon-apievangelist/README.md

-# mastodon-apievangelist
+# Users
-This is an API for managing context around the api evangelist mastodon account.
+These are the users that matter right now.